root-at-iyn/Offensive-Security/MacOS/README.md

 # MacOS Security

 ### This section aims to cover content related to MacOS Security and Internals.
-I've found it hard to find good Offensive Security content for the MacOS enviroment (at least compared to Windows) so I'm attempting to make things better
+I've found it hard to find good Offensive Security content for the MacOS environment (at least compared to Windows) so I'm attempting to make things better

 # Quick Resources